Generative Semantic Multi-Object Tracking: A Large-Scale Benchmark and an MLLM-Driven Reasoning Framework

 \subsection{Ablation Studies}

+\textbf{Experimental Setup.} To conserve computational resources, all ablation studies are conducted exclusively on the \textbf{BenSMOT} dataset utilizing the \textbf{LLMTrack-0.5B} model variant.

-We validated the contribution of each component using the LLMTrack-0.5B model (Table \ref{tab:ablation_component}).
-The addition of Grounding DINO (GD) immediately improved HOTA.
-However, semantic metrics only improved significantly after introducing LoRA.
-Most importantly, the combination of Instance Fusion (Ins-Fus) and Video Fusion (Vid-Fus) proved essential for capturing interactions (highest mF1) and summarizing the scene (highest Video CIDEr).
+\textbf{Component Analysis.} We validate the contribution of each core component in Table~\ref{tab:ablation_component}.
+The addition of Grounding DINO (GD) immediately improves HOTA.
+However, semantic metrics only show significant improvement after introducing LoRA.
+Most importantly, the synergistic combination of Instance Fusion (Ins-Fus) and Video Fusion (Vid-Fus) proves essential for capturing interactions and summarizing the scene, yielding the highest Video CIDEr score.

-We also investigated the input temporal context length.
-Results show that while short sequences (8 frames) are sufficient for static instance description, \textbf{all-frame} inputs are crucial for interaction recognition and video summarization, confirming the necessity of long-term temporal modeling in SMOT.
+\textbf{Progressive Training Paradigms.} We validate our three-stage pipeline in Table~\ref{tab:ablation_training_llm}.
+Skipping the Stage 2 alignment drastically degrades generation quality (CIDEr drops to 0.245), proving that a shared latent space is essential prior to LLM activation.
+Furthermore, freezing the Fusion Module during Stage 3 yields suboptimal temporal representations.
+Jointly fine-tuning it alongside the LLM is therefore crucial for optimal performance.

+\textbf{Temporal Fusion Window Size.} Table~\ref{tab:ablation_frames} ablates the temporal aggregation window size ($L$).
+A restricted window ($L=10$) fails to capture complex actions, severely reducing CIDEr.
+Expanding to $L=30$ optimally balances context retention and online processing constraints, achieving results highly competitive with the offline upper bound ($L=\text{Full sequence}$).
+Thus, we adopt $L=30$ as our default setting.

+\textbf{Effectiveness of the Annotation Pipeline.} To validate our annotation strategy, we assess datasets generated under different configurations (Table~\ref{tab:ablation_generation}) using the GPT-4o Critic on a 470-sequence subset.
+Pure manual annotation yields lower overall scores, as human annotators struggle to consistently produce dense, micro-level narratives.
+Direct MLLM generation improves textual richness but introduces spatial-temporal hallucinations.
+While unconstrained manual correction of MLLM outputs achieves high textual quality, it often misses underlying physical grounding errors.
+Our standard pipeline resolves this by integrating Qwen3-VL with an automated Vision-Language Critic and targeted Human-in-the-Loop refinement, optimally balancing narrative depth with factual alignment and eliminating hallucinations.